Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

   **type:** _array of textbox objects_  (Described below)
   **default value:** ``empty``

 ### Specification of a Networked Gradeable

 * **field:** ``"container_name"``
   **type:** _string_
   **default value** ``"container0"``, ``"container1"``, etc.
   **USE:** Used to refer to a container when specifying a network.
-Student output per testcase is stored in the <container_name>/ directory.
+Student output per testcase is stored in the <container_name>/ subdirectory.
   **RESERVED VALUES:** The name _"router"_ specifies a docker node through which all messages flow.
-See the router provided in Submitty Tutorial 16 as an example.
+See the router provided in [Submitty Tutorial 16](https://github.com/Submitty/Tutorial/tree/master/examples/16_docker_network_python) as an example.